-Creating an Editorial Calendar for Your Content Marketing
+Creating an Editorial Calendar for Your Virtual Assistant Business

 To create an editorial calendar you need to look ahead to the products and services you wish to support, as well as your list of keywords that should already be developed.
 Around the products and services that you’ll be marketing you also want to include standard keyword-rich content focused on the topics related to your niche such as guest posts, roundups of interesting blog posts and news in your industry, and infographics.